 E-Filing A New Civil Case

-Effective August 19, 2013, ECF users have the option of opening civil cases in ECF.
-The process includes opening a new civil case, e-filing civil case initiating documents and paying the filing fee, all in a single CM/ECF transaction; the new process includes electronic issuance of summons via CM/ECF.
+Effective February 3, 2014, E-filing of new civil cases is mandatory (except for sealed and miscellaneous cases, and those brought by unrepresented plaintiffs).
+The process of e-filing a new civil case includes opening the case, e-filing civil case initiating documents and paying the filing fee, all in a single CM/ECF transaction; the new process includes electronic issuance of summons via CM/ECF.

 IMPORTANT: The ECF case opening procedures for the Northern District of California are different from those in other federal district courts.
-Please read the Guide to E-Filing New Civil Cases and the on-screen instructions in ECF carefully before and during the case opening process.
+Please read the instructional information on this page and the on-screen instructions in ECF carefully before and during the case opening process.

-The court has prepared step-by-step training resources to assist e-filers with the case opening process.
+The court has prepared step-by-step training resources to assist e-filers with the case opening process, and, for a limited time, is offering in-person classes.

 View the Powerpoint Presentation: